StorytimeStorey/picode/README.md

 ## Known errors:

-- Graphing works in test mode with minimal data, but once there's too much data it takes too long for slash commands.
-Need to get pipe implemented properly and graph linked through it.
 - Last data taken at 9.0. <- should say 0009 (12:09 am). reads as 0009 in the text file, so its an error in the comprehension
-- directory won't be accessed sometimes
-    - This is an issue with permissions.
-Currently fixed by with using sudo python3 start.py
 - Graphs x axis isn't showing proper times
     - Intended to show in 30 minute increments + last time taken.
     - Current rendition somehow offsets time with the graph weirdly